TechNexion-Vision/vizionsdk/README.md

 # VizionSDK
-VizionSDK is a software development kit designed for Windows and Linux platforms, supporting Technexion AR Series Cameras on various platforms like Windows 10/11, Ubuntu, Yocto, NXP-i.MX, and NVIDIA Jetson.
-It empowers companies and individuals to easily control these cameras and develop custom applications for diverse purposes.
+VizionSDK is a cross-platform software development kit (SDK) for Windows and Linux, designed to support TechNexion AR Series Cameras across platforms such as Windows 10/11, Ubuntu, Yocto, NXP i.MX, and NVIDIA Jetson.
+It enables developers and companies to easily integrate, control, and build custom applications using these cameras.

 ## What is included in the repository
-- Samples : C/C++ samples project source code.
+- `samples/` : C++ samples project source code.
-- config : A config file of TechNexion Camera series for VizionSDK to recognize the devices.
+- `config/` : A config file of TechNexion Camera series for VizionSDK to recognize the devices.

 ## Documentation
 - [Install VizionSDK-C++](https://developer.technexion.com/docs/vizionsdk-cpp-installation)